ducktyper-ai/quackverse/README.md

 ## Introduction

-QuackCore is the foundational library that powers the QuackVerse ecosystem of tools.
-It provides shared infrastructure for path resolution, configuration management, plugin architecture, and other common functionality that enables seamless integration between specialized tools in the ecosystem.
+**QuackCore** is the foundational library powering the **QuackVerse** ecosystem of tools.
+It provides shared infrastructure for path resolution, configuration management, plugin architecture, integration protocols, and CLI utilities.
+This modular core enables seamless interoperability between tools and consistent behavior across the QuackVerse.

+QuackCore is designed for developers building internal tools, CLI agents, automation pipelines, and integrations within the QuackVerse ecosystem.
+It also powers educational content used in the **AI Product Engineer** learning platform.

-This documentation will help you get started with QuackCore and understand how to leverage its features in your own applications or when building new tools for the QuackVerse ecosystem.
+This documentation helps you get started with QuackCore and use its features in your own applications or when building new tools in the ecosystem.

+---

 ## Installation